Liskokuningas/databasemysqlexample/README.md

 How to get MySQL database connected to start.vaadin.com - project
 =================================================================

-This tutorial mainly concentrates mainly on how to wire your web application to `MySQL` database so you can Create, Read, Update and Delete (CRUD) things in database via `Vaadin` web application.
+This tutorial mainly concentrates on how to wire your web application to `MySQL` database so you can Create, Read, Update and Delete (CRUD) information in database via `Vaadin` web application.
 Idea is to show you how to connect a template downloaded from https://start.vaadin.com to a database so you can replicate it to your own needs.
 This is not about the best practices (for `Vaadin`, `Spring` or `MySQL`) but to get you started fast.

 == 1.
 Get started with start.vaadin.com

 Start by downloading a starter project from https://start.vaadin.com – page.
 For this example get the default project with `MasterDetail` – view.
 Default project also has the `DashBoard` – view.
-Feel free to add new views and as please but make sure there the `MasterDetail` – view is there.
+Feel free to add new views as you please but make sure there the `MasterDetail` – view is there.
 Download the project with a `name` and `Java Group ID` you want.
 In this example project name is `databasemysqlexample` and the `Java Group ID` is `com.example.mysql`.
 Using the same helps if you want to copy-paste code or entire class but it is also a good exercise trying to figure needed things by yourself.
 For the Technology Stack select `Spring Boot`.
 It is required for this tutorial.

 == 2.
 Open the downloaded project in your favorite IDE